Where Does Matcha Come From? Japan vs Global Origins

 Taiwan

-Taiwan is famous for high-mountain oolong.
-A small number of producers also experiment with shaded, powdered teas.
-These tend to be niche and reflect Taiwan’s oolong heritage as much as Japanese matcha traditions.
+Famous for high-mountain oolong.
+A few producers experiment with shaded, powdered teas — niche, and reflecting Taiwan's oolong heritage as much as matcha tradition.

 Hawaii